How to Budget & Shop for a Lender

 - A 20% down payment for conservative lenders; others will allow as low as 5%

 With this information, lenders will look at your income-to-debt ratio, any large or unusual deposits, and your work history to help them determine your ability to repay the loan.

 Ratios can fluctuate between lenders.
 Most lenders will allow a 43% total debt-to-income ratio for purposes of a qualified mortgage.
 Some lenders can also offer non-qualified mortgages (debt-to-income over 43%) with compensating factors such as a high amount of reserves or a high amount of discretionary income.

 Finalize Your Loan Checklist

-To finalize your loan for your dream home, lenders will want to know exactly what you’re building, how much it will cost, how long it will take, and who will be building it.
+To finalize your timber frame construction loan, lenders will want to know exactly what you’re building, how much it will cost, how long it will take, and who your timber frame builder is.
 Here’s what you will need to provide to your lender:

 - Building permits: construction documents submitted to the local building department

 - Plans and specifications: construction drawings, detailed materials specifications and descriptions of building materials

 - Builder contract: the agreement between you and your general contractor or home builder, including proof of insurance and building licenses